“The first thing you need to learn in roller derby is how to fall. Safely.”

 The sport can be traced back to the 1930s, but it only re-emerged in the 21st century.
 The first-ever Roller Derby World Cup was held in 2011.
 Today, 20 years after roller derby’s reinvention, there are nearly 2000 roller derby leagues, spread across 53 countries, and 100,000 women play the sport regularly, as do many men.

 While most Americans, Canadians, British, and Australians know what roller derby is and how it’s played, such is not the case in most of Asia.
 At present, only a handful of established teams are officially registered.

 “There are strong and competitive teams in Tokyo, Beijing, Hong Kong and Bangkok,” explains Claire.
 But none in Vietnam.

 “We really want to build a Vietnamese community for roller derby, because the problem with the expats is that they’re only going to stay for a year or two.
 When they leave, there will be no more players.
 But we really want this sport to be recognized here, and have as many Vietnamese play it.”

 Saigon Roller Derby is in talks with a team in Bangkok for games and training, after the pandemic.

 With hopes of one day creating a solid team that can compete internationally, Saigon Roller Derby holds three sessions a week: Sunday for one-on-one training with new skaters, Tuesdays for fierce plays with Level 2 and 3 members, and Thursdays for group coaching.

-“They are already making excellent progress and we have a few skaters who show up to every single session, and their progress is reflecting that!
+“They are already making excellent progress and we have a few skaters who show up every single session, and their progress is reflecting that!
 We will have them whizzing around the track in no time!
-We also have quite a few advanced skaters who used to play derby, and after some review they will be back up to superstar level!”
+We also have quite a few advanced skaters who used to play derby, and after some review, they will be back up to superstar level!”

 The team is now getting ready for an intense bout on May 14th at GOX.
 Those who can practice within this week and next will be eligible to play.